 Savings Christmas savings

 Are the numbers on your scale increasing and the numbers in your bank account decreasing?
-To change the direction of one of those, try our 13 Christmas savings hacks and the Holiday Budget in our Debt Free Guys’ Dynamic Budget this holiday season.
+To change course, try these 13 Christmas savings hacks this holiday season.
+Then, fight off credit card debt before it’s too much with this free 7-Step Credit Card Debt Slasher.

 13 Christmas savings tips